humdrum-tools/humdrum-documentation/guide/ch38/index.md

 Comparison Repertory
 --------------------

-By a \"comparison repertory\" we mean a group of works, that we hypothesize do not show the same distinctive feature \-- although in other respects the works are similar.
+By a "comparison repertory" we mean a group of works, that we hypothesize do not show the same distinctive feature \-- although in other respects the works are similar.